 - Genetic disorders, such as Prader-Willi syndrome, familial diabetes insipidus, Kallmann syndrome

 - Infections and swelling (inflammation) due to certain immune system diseases

 Symptoms are usually due to the hormones or brain signals that are missing.
 In children, there may be growth problems, either too much or too little growth.
 In other children, puberty occurs too early or too late.

 Tumor symptoms may include headache or loss of vision.

-Low adrenal function symptoms may include fatigue, weakness, poor appetite, weight loss, and lack of interest in activities.
+If the adrenal glands are affected, there may be symptoms of low adrenal function.
+Symptoms may include fatigue, weakness, poor appetite, weight loss, and lack of interest in activities.